 Applications of the Shaded Pole Induction Motor

-- They are suitable for small devices like relays and fans because of its low cost and easy starting.
+- They are suitable for small devices like relays and fans because of their low cost and easy starting.

-- Used in exhaust fans, hair dryers and also in table fans.
+- Used in exhaust fans, hairdryers, and also table fans.

 - Used in air conditioning and refrigeration equipment and cooling fans.